SAM2MOT: A Novel Paradigm of Multi-Object Tracking by Segmentation: Experiments

 \subsection{Benchmarks}

-In this study, we evaluate SAM2MOT on three benchmark datasets: DanceTrack\cite{data-dancetrack}, BDD100K\cite{data-bdd100k}, and UAVDT\cite{data-uavdt}.
-These datasets encompass a diverse range of tracking challenges, including occlusions, complex object motion, and high inter-object similarity.
-Additionally, they cover various real-world scenarios, providing a comprehensive assessment of the model's adaptability and robustness.
+We evaluate SAM2MOT on three representative benchmark datasets: DanceTrack \cite{data-dancetrack}, UAVDT-MOT \cite{data-uavdt}, and BDD100K-MOT \cite{data-bdd100k}.
+These datasets collectively encompass a wide spectrum of tracking challenges, including occlusion, diverse motion patterns, and high inter-object similarity.
+Moreover, they span distinct real-world scenarios—such as indoor dance performances, aerial drone perspectives, and autonomous driving environments—thereby providing a comprehensive evaluation of the model’s adaptability and robustness.

-\textbf{DanceTrack} is a large-scale dataset designed for multi-object tracking in dance scenarios, where the primary challenges include high inter-object similarity and frequent occlusions.
-The dataset consists of 100 video sequences, with 65 used for training and validation and 35 for testing.
-The video resolution ranges from 720p to 1080p, with a frame rate of 20 frames per second.

-\textbf{UAVDT-MOT} is a multi-object tracking dataset based on a drone perspective, covering various typical scenes such as squares, main roads, toll stations, highways, and T-junctions.
-It primarily focuses on vehicle targets, including cars, trucks, and buses.
-The dataset consists of 50 video sequences, with 30 used for training and validation and 20 for testing.
-All videos have a resolution of 1080×540 and a frame rate of 30 frames per second.

-\textbf{BDD100K-MOT} is a multi-object tracking dataset for autonomous driving scenarios, covering various driving environments such as urban roads, highways, and suburban areas, while also incorporating different weather conditions and lighting variations.
-The dataset focuses on eight common objects in autonomous driving, including pedestrians, riders, cars, trucks, buses, trains, motorcycles, and bicycles.
-It consists of 1,600 video sequences, with 1,400 used for training and 200 for validation.
-All videos have a resolution of 1280×1080 and a frame rate of 30 frames per second.

-\textbf{Evaluation Metrics.} We use HOTA, MOTA, and IDF1 as the primary evaluation metrics to comprehensively analyze the tracking performance of the model.
-On the DanceTrack dataset, we additionally consider the DetA and AssA sub-metrics to evaluate object detection and association performance at a finer granularity.
-For the BDD100K-MOT and UAVDT-MOT datasets, due to the constraints of the official evaluation scripts, we report only MOTA and IDF1 to ensure fair comparison.
+\textbf{Evaluation Metrics.} We adopt HOTA, MOTA, and IDF1 as the primary metrics to comprehensively evaluate the tracking performance of SAM2MOT.
+For DanceTrack, we further incorporate the sub-metrics DetA and AssA to assess detection and association performance at a finer granularity.
+Following the official evaluation protocols for BDD100K-MOT and UAVDT-MOT, we report only MOTA and IDF1 to ensure a consistent and fair comparison.